-Tecolote Canyon is one of several protected urban canyons in the San Diego area.
+NOTE: This program was originally scheduled for Tecolote Canyon, but construction projects there have necessitated moving the program to Marian Bear Canyon, another of several protected urban canyons in the San Diego area.
 It was once home to the Kumeyaay people, who named it for the small owls found there.
 Now managed by the City of San Diego, it features several miles of trails, native plants and wildlife.

 Birds that are here for the entire year include hawks, Anna’s Hummingbird, California Thrasher, House Wren, Wrentit, and both California and Spotted Towhees.